MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment-plan.md

 ## ASR rules ring deployment

 For large enterprises, Microsoft recommends deploying attack surface reduction rules in "rings."
 Rings are groups of devices that are visually represented as concentric circles that radiate outward like nonoverlapping tree rings.
 When the innermost ring is successfully deployed, you can transition to the next ring into the testing phase.
 Thorough assessment of your business units, attack surface reduction  rules champions, apps, and processes is imperative to defining your rings.
-In most cases, your organization will have deployment rings for phased rollouts of Windows updates.
+In most cases, your organization has deployment rings for phased rollouts of Windows updates.
 You can use your existing ring design to implement attack surface reduction rules.
 See: [Create a deployment plan for Windows](/windows/deployment/update/create-deployment-plan)

 ## Other articles in this deployment collection